 “Never mind.
-Nothing you need to worry about,” Julie finished, smiling amiably before downing the remainder of her drink.
+Nothing you need to worry about,” Julie finished, smiling serenely before downing the remainder of her drink.

 “Is it Friday morning?”

 For her part, the newly arrived Carrie simply dropped her time machine on the ground and pursed her lips.
 “Yes, of course it is, this is how things are supposed to go.
-And you don’t feel like dealing with this, I know,” she continued.
+And you don’t feel like dealing with this right now, I know,” she continued.
 “But we’ve got to prove a point to Frank.”